 - Turn the multiport valve back to “filter”.

 - Switch on the pool pump.

-How to open a stuck pool pump basket lid
+How to open pool pump basket if stuck

 If you cannot move the pool pump basket lid then the most important thing to remember is – do not use so much force that you break it.